Stats

 A new scientific statement from the American Heart Association (AHA) describes the discoveries about COVID-19 and cardiovascular indications and complications associated with the infection in children and young adults.

-Two Children’s Hospital Colorado Heart Institute physicians, whom have made significant contributions to pediatric cardiac research, were contributing authors of the statement.
-Pei-Ni Jone, MD, is chair of the AHA’s statement writing group and director of 3D Echocardiography, the Kawasaki Disease Clinic and Quality in Echocardiography.
-Shelley Miyamoto, MD, is chair of the AHA’s Council on Lifelong Congenital Heart Disease and Heart Health in the Young (Young Hearts), and director of the Cardiomyopathy Program and Jack Cooper Millisor Chair in Pediatric Heart Disease at Children’s Colorado.
+Shelley Miyamoto, MD, is chair of the AHA’s Council on Lifelong Congenital Heart Disease and Heart Health in the Young (Young Hearts) and has made significant contributions to pediatric cardiac research.
+She is also chair of Pediatric Cardiology at our Heart Institute, director of the Cardiomyopathy Program and Jack Cooper Millisor Chair in Pediatric Heart Disease at Children’s Colorado.

 Severity of COVID-19 in children